CribberSix/pygame-markdown/README.md

 ### Markdown element implementations
 The following table gives an overview on which markdown elements are implemented so far and can be displayed correctly.

-A further indented ordered list item (e.g. an item "1.1." under item "1.") can be achieved by four spaces in front of the hyphen.
-Analogue for unordered lists.
+A further indented unordered sublist of an unordered list item can be achieved by adding four spaces in front of the hyphen.
+The first item in an unordered list cannot be further indented, only sublists can be indented further.

 | Element       | Markdown Syntax     | Status |
 | :------------- | :---------- | :---------- |